CesBear/100DaysOfCode/README_J.md

 # 100DaysOfCode
-### Code for at least an hour daily, but more focused on Javascript Testing Frameworks
+### Code for at least an hour daily, but more focused on Java and Automation

 ## About
 This is a personal challenge, everyone is free to join, my goal is to dive into